quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 Use this to list all the files that begin "sub"

-We are now going to copy spome test files into our area and investigate.
-The file is in the ~/Share/Linux-exercises folder.
+We are now going to copy some test files into our area and investigate.
+The file is in the /home/Share/Linux-exercises folder.

 Copying and moving uses a standard format whether it’s within one server or between separate ones:
 ```